msufyanarsh/Classification-of-Natural-Scenes-using-transfer-learning-CNN/README.md

 # Classification-of-Natural-Scenes-using-transfer-learning-Resnet-CNN
 # Introduction:
   This repository contains Files required to reproduce the results image classification of natural images using CNN, Resnet50 and transfer learning.

 Two approaches were used to get the results.
-In first approach(),categorical cross entropy loss function and SGD optimizer along with data augmentation was used including width shift, shear, height shift, rotation and horizontal flipping.
+In first approach,categorical cross entropy loss function and SGD optimizer along with data augmentation was used including width shift, shear, height shift, rotation and horizontal flipping.
 While in second implementation, Images were resized to the size of 224,224.
 Optimizer used was Adam with low learning rate value 2e-5.
 # Dataset:
    Dataset used is of natural scenes.This Data contains around 25k images of size 150x150 distributed under 6 categories i.e. Buildings, Forest, Glacier , Mountain, Sea and Street.
 Dataset is used as